 East European immigrants who weren’t sleeping rough in London were gathering in ghettos elsewhere, mostly working and paying tax, but seen as lowering wages, and putting stress on services such as schools and hospitals.

-Economic evidence strongly suggests that migrants make an overall positive contribution to the public purse and public services.
-Peoples’ perception to the contrary implies a fault with economic statistics (surely not!) and/or a direct experience of unfair competition for scarce resources.
+Economic evidence suggests that migrants make a positive contribution to the public purse and public services.
+However, perhaps people’s perception to the contrary arose from a direct experience of unfair competition for scarce resources.

-People were reluctant to say what they thought about it for fear of being thought racist (or – just as bad, in some circles – politically incorrect).
-Of course, there probably was racism at play here.
+People were reluctant to say what they thought about free movement for fear of being considered racist (or – just as bad, in some circles – politically incorrect).

-(I’d suggest that we’re all potentially racist; that racism can be provoked by mass immigration; but that we can – and should – choose not to indulge it.
+(We’re probably all potentially racist, but with awareness we can choose not to indulge it – whatever the provocation.
 See my analysis of racism, Colour me racist, blame my genes – racism explained as a redundant instinct.)

 In any case, the referendum would be a secret vote!